cmeillier/fMRI_processing/_build/html/_sources/GLM.md

 	*  population 2: the signal samples corresponding to the periods when condition B is realized.
 * we want to know if on average the signal is significantly higher during condition A compared to condition B.

 To conduct a statistical test, the null hypothesis $\mathcal{H}_0$ must be formulated as the assumption of no difference between the two populations.
-For the exercise, the alternative hypothesis $\mathcal{H}_1$ being that the mean of population 1 should be higher than the mean of population 2.
+In this case, we assume that the alternative hypothesis $\mathcal{H}_1$ is such that the mean of population 1 should be higher than the mean of population 2.
+We will therefore conduct a right-tailed test.

 ````{margin}
 ```{note}
-For the last two raws, note that a test on variances of the two populations, $\sigma_1^2$ and $\sigma_2^2$, must be conducted to chose the right statistics of test.
+For the last two raws, note that a test on variances of the two populations, $\sigma_1^2$ and $\sigma_2^2$, must be conducted to chose the correct statistics of test.
 ```
 ````
 ```{figure} /images/table_tests.pdf